apache/mesos/docs/high-availability-framework-guide.md

     executors are considered lost.
 The master immediately sends `TASK_LOST` status updates for the tasks.
 These updates are not delivered reliably to the scheduler (see NOTE below).
 The agent is given a chance to reconnect until health checks timeout.
+If the agent does reconnect, any tasks for which `TASK_LOST` updates were previously sent will be killed.

+    * The rationale for this behavior is that, using typical TCP settings, an error in the persistent TCP connection between the master and the agent is more likely to correspond to an agent error (e.g., the `mesos-slave` process terminating unexpectedly) than a network partition, because the Mesos health-check timeouts are much smaller than the typical values of the corresponding TCP-level timeouts.
+Since non-checkpointing frameworks will not survive a restart of the `mesos-slave` process, the master sends `TASK_LOST` status updates so that these tasks can be rescheduled promptly.
+Of course, the heuristic that TCP errors do not correspond to network partitions may not be true in some environments.

-* If the agent fails health checks it is scheduled for removal.
+* If the agent fails health checks, it is scheduled for removal.
 The removals can be rate limited by the master (see `---slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition).

-* Once it is time to remove an agent, the master marks it as "removed" in the master's durable state (this will survive master failover).
-If an agent marked as "removed" attempts to reconnect to the master (e.g., after a network partition is healed), the connection attempt will be refused and the agent will be asked to shutdown.
-The agent will then shutdown all running tasks and executors, but any persistent volumes and dynamic reservations will be preserved.
+* When it is time to remove an agent, the master marks the agent as "removed" in the master's [durable state](replicated-log-internals.md) (this will survive master failover).
+The master sends a `slaveLost` callback to every registered scheduler driver; it also sends `TASK_LOST` status updates for every task that was running on the removed agent.

-  * To allow the removed agent node to rejoin the cluster, a new `mesos-slave` process can be started.
-This will ensure the agent will receive a new agent ID.
-The agent can then register with the master, and can also retain any previously created persistent volumes and dynamic reservations.
-In effect, the agent will be treated as a newly joined agent.

-* For each agent that is marked "removed", the scheduler receives a `slaveLost` callback.
-The scheduler will also receive `TASK_LOST` status updates for each task that was running on a removed agent.

-    >NOTE: Neither the callback nor the updates are reliably delivered by the master.
+    >NOTE: Neither the callback nor the status updates are delivered reliably by the master.
 For example, if the master or scheduler fails over or there is a network connectivity issue during the delivery of these messages, they will not be resent.

+* Meanwhile, any tasks at the removed agent will continue to run and the agent will repeatedly attempt to reconnect to the master.
+Once a removed agent is able to reconnect to the master (e.g., because the network partition has healed), the reregistration attempt will be refused and the agent will be asked to shutdown.
+The agent will then shutdown all running tasks and executors.
+Persistent volumes and dynamic reservations on the removed agent will be preserved.

+  * A removed agent can rejoin the cluster by starting a new copy of the `mesos-slave` process.
+When a removed agent is shutdown by the master, Mesos ensures that the next time `mesos-slave` is started (using the same work directory at the same host), the agent will receive a new agent ID; in effect, the agent will be treated as a newly joined agent.
+The agent will retain any previously created persistent volumes and dynamic reservations, although the agent ID associated with these resources will have changed.

 Typically, frameworks respond to failed or partitioned agents by scheduling new copies of the tasks that were running on the lost agent.
 This should be done